nutanix-japan/nai-llm/docs/iep/iep_pre_reqs.md

 ## Create Nutanix Files Storage Class

+We will create Nutanix Files storage class which will be used to create a pvc that will store the ``LLama-3-8B`` model files.

 1. Run the following command to check K8S status of the ``nkpdev`` cluster

     ```bash